YounesNA25/Fader-Networks--Manipulating-Images-by-Sliding-Attributes/README.md

 python Interpolation.py --root_rszimages "your/path/to/resized/images/folder" --root_attributes "your/path/to/attributes/file" --attr_chg ["Smiling"] --encoder_fpath "your/path/to/encoder/gender/model" --decoder_fpath "your/path/to/decoder/gender/model" --discriminator_fpath "your/path/to/discriminator/gender/model" --nb_alpha 10 --nb-x2flip 1

 ```

+The command will generate and save images in a grid format with `nb_x2flip` rows and `nb_alpha + 1` columns, showcasing the interpolated images across `nb_alpha` different steps.
+The first column represents the original image, while the subsequent columns display the interpolated images.
+The (\alpha) values are chosen from the range 0 to 1 when y is equal to `[0, 1]` and from 1 to 0 when y is equal to `[1, 0]`.

 Here are our results :
 ![Alt Text](Results/smiling_grid.png "Interpolated Results: Smiling Grid")